 Statistics: 9 miles, ascent 956′, descent 960′

-Having tucked away a yummy breakfast of waffles at the Brambles B&B, we began our final day on the North Downs Way, a nine-mile walk into Dover.
+Having tucked away a yummy breakfast of waffles at the Brambles B&B, we began our final day on the North Downs Way, a nine-mile walk to the English Channel and the city of Dover.
 Before leaving Lower Eythorne we stopped by the beautifully restored East Kent Railway station which has a small café, located in an old train car that was used by a circus to transport their elephants.

-We were only about one mile from the NDW and rejoined it at Waldershare Park.
-Waldershare House was just across a field and rather impressive due to its size.
+We rejoined the NDW at Waldershare Park with the rather impressive Waldershare House just across a field.
 The property was purchased in 1705 by Sir Henry

 Walking through the park was most pleasant.